Nadal drops set but powers past Goffin

 Nadal, realizing he was suddenly in a battle, stamped his authority back on the contest and opened up a commanding lead in the fourth that he never relinquished.

-The second seed finished if off on his first match point when Goffin skewed a backhand wide.
+The second seed finished it off on his first match point when Goffin skewed a backhand wide.

+Nadal has reached the fourth round for the 14th time, a Roland Garros record he now shares with his likely semi-final opponent Roger Federer.

+His opponent will be Argentina’s Juan Ignacio Londero who edged a five-setter against French wildcard Corentin Moutet to become the first debutant to get this far since Goffin in 2012.

 Reporting by Martyn Herman; Editing by Toby Davis